Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-Alexander Gauland is one of two candidates leading the far-right, nationalist AfD into Germany's federal election this September - and he's known for his controversial, headline-grabbing statements.
+Alexander Gauland is one of two leaders of the far-right, nationalist AfD party - and he's known for his controversial, headline-grabbing statements.

-While Weidel is relatively new to the AfD leadership, 76-year-old Gauland was a co-founder of the party back in 2013.
+Alexander Gauland was a co-founder of the populist conservative AfD (Alternative for Germany) party in 2013.
 Back then, the party's central issue was euro-skepticism and the rejection of the EU's common currency; now it's anti-refugee and anti-migrant sentiments.

 Known for anti-Islamic statements

-In an interview with Deutsche Welle (DW) on Wednesday, Gauland stated that Islam as a cultural and religious entity was not part of Germany.
+In an interview with Deutsche Welle (DW), Gauland stated that Islam as a cultural and religious entity was not part of Germany.

-During last year's Euro 2016 football tournament, he famously said that Germans valued national player Jerome Boateng - whose father is from Ghana - as a sportsman but "would not want to live next door to someone like him."
+During the Euro 2016 football tournament, he famously said that Germans valued national player Jerome Boateng - whose father is from Ghana - as a sportsman but "would not want to live next door to someone like him."

 And in March 2017, Gauland called for a travel ban on Muslims similar to the one President Donald Trump has been trying to instate in the US, and in 2016 he said that "not everyone who holds a German passport is German," referring to people with non-German roots.

 Born in the eastern city of Chemnitz in 1941, Gauland would flee the German Democratic Republic at the age of 18 to study law and political science at the Philipps University in Marburg.
 However, as large numbers of displaced people sought asylum in Germany in 2015 and 2016, Gauland was quick to say that his own experience had not been that of a refugee.

 "That is something else: I'm German," Gauland said.
 "And I went from Germany to Germany.
 It is quite different when someone comes from Eritrea or Sudan.
 He has no right to the support of a foreigner."